argmin-rs/argmin/README.md

 # argmin-rs

-Optimization toolbox written in Rust.
-Not even remotely stable yet.
+A work-in-progress optimization toolbox written in Rust.
+Not stable yet.

 The [Documentation](https://stefan-k.github.io/argmin-rs/argmin/) is also still in a very early stage.